 Metabolic or total residue studies using radiolabelled drugs are not requested for MRL assessment/approval of veterinary drug products used in honeybees.
 It is anticipated that in most cases the residue to monitor would be the parent drug.
 However, data on physicochemical properties of the active drug substance and other scientific information might be useful to reveal the identity of putative transformation and/or degradation products.
-If data indicate transformation or degradation of parent drug, an alternative residue or combination of need to monitored.
-For substances be that transformation/degradation, prior to conducting residue studies, additional (in-vitro) studies may be used to determine their stability in honey (during its production and up to its harvest).
-Variables to be tested include pH, temperature, time and exposure to (UV)-light.
+If data indicate transformation or degradation of parent drug, an alternative residue or combination of residues may need to be monitored.
+For substances that are prone to transformation/degradation, prior to conducting residue studies, additional (in-vitro) studies may be used to determine their stability in honey (during its production and up to its harvest).
+Variables to be tested include pH, moisture content, temperature, time and exposure to (UV)-light.
 The selected conditions should be sufficiently justified.